EliRen7/Curls_by_Ria/README.md

 3. Click the "Book Now" button to schedule your appointment through Calendly.

-4 .If you're ready to confirm your appointment, choose a deposit option and complete the payment securely using PayPal Checkout.
+4. If you're ready to confirm your appointment, choose a deposit option and complete the payment securely using PayPal Checkout.

 5. For Korean or Foreign resident customers, you can also make payments through bank transfer or Kakao Pay.